Mjdhsn49/Text_Detection_and_Recognition-using-SVM/README.md

 # Run
 * clone the repository
-* open the directory and run the text_recognition.m file
+* open the directory and run the main file (text_recognition.m file)